Instrumentation amplifier

 The rightmost amplifier, along with the resistors labelled $R_2$ and $R_3$ is just the standard differential-amplifier circuit, with gain $R_3 / R_2$ and differential input resistance $2 \cdot R_2$.
 The two amplifiers on the left are the buffers.
 With $R_\text{gain}$ removed (open-circuited), they are simple unity-gain buffers; the circuit will work in that state, with gain simply equal to $R_3 / R_2$ and high input impedance because of the buffers.
 The buffer gain could be increased by putting resistors between the buffer inverting inputs and ground to shunt away some of the negative feedback; however, the single resistor $R_\text{gain}$ between the two inverting inputs is a much more elegant method: it increases the differential-mode gain of the buffer pair while leaving the common-mode gain equal to 1.
 This increases the common-mode rejection ratio (CMRR) of the circuit and also enables the buffers to handle much larger common-mode signals without clipping than would be the case if they were separate and had the same gain.

 Another benefit of the method is that it boosts the gain using a single resistor rather than a pair, thus avoiding a resistor-matching problem and very conveniently allowing the gain of the circuit to be changed by changing the value of a single resistor.
 A set of switch-selectable resistors or even a potentiometer can be used for $R_\text{gain}$, providing easy changes to the gain of the circuit, without the complexity of having to switch matched pairs of resistors.

 The ideal common-mode gain of an instrumentation amplifier is zero.
 In the circuit shown, common-mode gain is caused by mismatch in the resistor ratios $R_2 / R_3$ and by the mismatch in common-mode gains of the two input op-amps.
 Obtaining very closely matched resistors is a significant difficulty in fabricating these circuits, as is optimizing the common-mode performance.

 An instrumentation amplifier can also be built with two op-amps to save on cost, but the gain must be higher than two (+6 dB).

-Instrumentation amplifiers can be built with individual op-amps and precision resistors, but are also available in integrated circuit form from several manufacturers (including Texas Instruments, Analog Devices, Linear Technology and Maxim Integrated Products).
+Instrumentation amplifiers can be built with individual op-amps and precision resistors, but are also available in integrated circuit from several manufacturers (including Texas Instruments, Analog Devices, and Renesas Electronics).
 An IC instrumentation amplifier typically contains closely matched laser-trimmed resistors, and therefore offers excellent common-mode rejection.
 Examples include INA128, AD8221, LT1167 and MAX4194.